ahhreggi/campfire-api/README.md

 ---

+## **Authorization**

+All routes (except login and register) require a valid JSON Web Token to be set in the 'Authorization' header.
+The token is sent as a response to the login/register routes.

+---

 # Routes

 ## **Debug**

 ### `GET /api/debug/reset_db`

-Resets and reseeds the database.
+Resets and re-seeds the database.

 ---